SlugsLikePie/5804-Docs-Gitbook-Test/README.md

 3. Power cycle the robot
 4. Access the camera configuration settings at 10.TE.AM.11:5800 (for team #5804: 10.58.04.11:5800)
 5. Read the [PhotonVision docs](https://docs.photonvision.org/en/latest/docs/quick-start/networking.html#networking) if more thourough documentation is needed
+### 2.0 PhotonVision camera calibration
+1. The maximum distance that an AprilTag can be detected at improves with higher resolution; however, increasing resolution has the negative side effect of lowering the framerate
+2. When calibrating the camera, the chessboard/charuco must be held close to the camera in order for it to be detected at lower resolutions
+### 3.0 Exporting pipeline settings
+1. There is currently not possible to export only pipeline settings
+2. Using the export settings button in the settings tab includes the ip address, and the cameras will not work share ip addresses
+### 4.0 PhotonVision debugging
+1. If the ip addresses for the cameras are inadvertantly overwritten, perform a software factory reset in the settings tab of the PhotobnVision software.
+Afterwards, the static ip must be reconfigured
+2. Cameras must all be on the same version of the PhotonVision